ymadzhunkov/blog/_posts/2017-02-12-git-cmake-versioning.markdown

 endif()
 ```

-Bellow is a demo that shows that you version automatically changes when you add a new tag to git.
+A demo showing that version automatically changes when I add a new tag to git.

 ```console
 $ make